Monsters of the Universe: Come Out and Plague

 Monsters of the Universe: Come Out and Plague is the sixth studio album by horror punk musician Wednesday 13.
-The album was released on January 12, 2015 in the UK and January 13, 2015, in the US and is Wednesday's first concept album.
-It will be released on CD and limited edition Double Vinyl.
-The album features 5 tracks co-written by Wednesday 13 and Roman Surman along with 1 track written entirely by Surman which is a first for a Wednesday 13 album that another band member has written an entire track without a co-credit from Wednesday.
+It was released on January 12, 2015, in the United Kingdom and January 13, 2015, in the United States.
+The album is Wednesday 13's first concept album.

+The album includes five tracks co-written by Wednesday 13 and Roman Surman, as well as one track written solely by Surman, marking the first time a Wednesday 13 album has featured a song written entirely by another band member.